 Oven-roasted potatoes and onions are delightfully crispy and so very tasty.
 It’s an easy recipe, too: the oven does all the work!

 These oven-roasted potatoes and onions are a delicacy.
 They are so flavorful and crispy!
+They are especially good when fresh out of the oven, but leftovers are pretty good too.

 The onions add great flavor